-Customers could get the wrong information about a product and end up leaving a bad review.
+Customers could get the wrong information about a product and leave a bad review.
 An email from a coworker could be misinterpreted, leading to a delay in a project.
 Or the whole team could be confused because their manager didn’t clearly communicate expectations.

-In some jobs, poor communication could even lead to someone being physically harmed.
+In some jobs, poor communication could even lead to someone getting into physical harm.
 You can see why employers want employees with great communication skills.

 Being a good communicator means you’re skilled at communicating ideas through speaking and writing.
 It also includes body language and other non-verbal communication.